Through RS, students become leaders as global citizens by learning about different faiths across the modern world.

-Reflecting on faith in the modern world is illustrated by a grasp of the reasoning and impact of different religious traditions, beliefs and practices in our multi-cultural society via reference to case studies and scripture.
+They consider the impact of different religious traditions, beliefs and practices in our multi-cultural society through reference to the theological evidence such as case studies and scripture.

 Further details of the curriculum can be downloaded below.